Dinner Planner - Free Family Meal Planner!

 Moist Heat Method

-On the other end of the spectrum, moist heat method incorporates the use of stock or water to transfer heat to the ingredients.
+Moist heat method incorporates the use of stock or water to transfer heat to the ingredients.
 This method preserves and adds moisture to the food during the cooking process, and it is appropriate for ingredients that need softening especially through boiling, braising, making stews, pot roast, steaming broccoli, simmering, deep-frying.

 This is the most basic method of cooking as well as the fastest after those long days at work.
 It doesn’t require as much constant attention since you are usually not risking burning the food.